rajin-khan/AIris/Documentation/Idea.md

 This project directly builds upon the **TapSense** foundation from CSE 299, extending its accessibility mission into real-time environmental awareness.
 The technical challenges span multiple computer science disciplines:

-- **Computer Vision & AI**: Scene understanding and model optimization
+- **Computer Vision & AI**: Scene understanding and model optimization.
-- **Systems Programming**: Real-time processing and hardware integration
+- **Systems Programming**: Real-time processing and hardware integration.
-- **Human-Computer Interaction**: Accessibility-focused interface design
+- **Human-Computer Interaction**: Accessibility-focused interface design.
-- **Embedded Systems**: Resource-constrained computing optimization
+- **Embedded Systems**: Resource-constrained computing optimization.

-**AIris** represents a practical application of cutting-edge AI technology to solve real-world accessibility challenges, with the potential for significant social impact and technical innovation.
+**AIris** represents a practical application of cutting-edge AI research to solve real-world accessibility challenges, with the potential for significant social impact and technical innovation.

 ---